srose99/frameworks_and_languages_module/docs/assignment_report.md

     * Explain the features the language used by the framework offers
         * Give code examples of these features from your experiments
     * Use correct technical domain specific terminology
-    * References your sources of information (Documentation for frameworks/languages, tutorials, opinion blogs comparing frameworks or evangelising a framework, etc)
+    * Reference your sources of information (Documentation for frameworks/languages, tutorials, opinion blogs comparing frameworks or evangelising a framework, etc)

 Produce a summary technical report to the business directors (1600 words total).